-4.4.45 There are two levels of 'optional' standards for accessibility.
+4.4.47 There are two levels of 'optional' standards for accessibility.
 M4(2) of the Building Regulations is for accessible and adaptable dwellings, and relates to relatively straightforward design measures that can allow homes to be adaptable as the needs of the occupier change.
 In that sense, it is broadly in the same vein as Lifetime Homes, although not identical.
 M4(3) relates more specifically to wheelchair user housing.
-The specific requirements can be seen in the Part M approved document82.
+The specific requirements can be seen in the Part M approved document84.
+In terms of part M4(3), Part M distinguishes between 'wheelchair accessible' dwellings (which apply only where the Council is responsible for allocating or nominating an individual) and 'wheelchair adaptable' dwellings (which can apply to any homes), and the policy therefore reflects this distinction.